YiyangZhang0201/starter-hugo-academic/content/note/micro2.md

 ---
-title: Note for Micro-Economics I
+title: Note for Micro-Economics II
 summary: This note is based on my learning at the Gatech and reviewing several different textbooks.
-Thanks a lot to Professor Hustin Burkett's excellent teaching!
+Thanks a lot to Professor Justin Burkett's excellent teaching!
 tags:
 - Economy
 date: "2023-11-30T00:00:00Z"